 Fancy Lunch – Pump Room

 To complete your Roman Baths experience, take some time to visit The Pump Room.
 Although it is open for most of the day, the absolute best thing to do is enjoy an afternoon tea.

 Afternoon tea is a quintessentially British past time and The Pump Room has been a great spot for a cuppa (albeit a very fancy one) since the 1700s.
+I love afternoon tea (just check out our other afternoon tea reviews).
 You can also try the water pumped directly from The Roman Baths below.

 Budget Lunch – The Cornish Bakery

 If you are visiting Bath on a budget and you want something filling and delicious, directly opposite The Pump Room is The Cornish Bakery.
 The Cornish Bakery specialises in cornish pasties, the flaky pastry pocket filled with delicious, juicy ingredients and crimped for glory.
 Here you can find the traditional pasty with beef, vegetables and potato alongside unusual options like Thai chicken, sweet potato and feta, and even a sweet apple and rhubarb.
 You will be warm, full and only £5 out of pocket.